-Upland Junior High School is an orderly and purposeful place where students and staff are free to learn and teach without the threat of physical and psychological harm.
-The school promotes educationally and psychologically healthy environments for all children and youth.
-The school recognizes there are comprehensive, broad factors directly related to a safe school environment such as the school facility, school programs, staff, parents, and the community.
-Upland Junior High School further recognizes that safe school practices must include the proper care of the physical environment.
+Our families and visitors report that Hillside High School is a welcoming, caring and safe environment.
+Students make connections with their teachers and as a result gain the self-confidence and drive necessary to reach their graduation goals.
+Hillside High School promotes educationally and psychologically healthy environments for all children and youth.
+Hillside high School recognizes there are comprehensive, broad factors directly related to a safe school environment such as the school facility, school programs, staff, parents, and the community.
+Hillside High School further recognizes that safe school practices must include the proper care of the physical environment.